 UW faculty and staff also enjoy outstanding benefits, professional growth opportunities and unique resources in an environment noted for diversity, intellectual excitement, artistic pursuits and natural beauty.
 All of which has allowed the UW to be nationally recognized as a “Great College to Work For” for six consecutive years.

 The Division of Medical Oncology has an outstanding opportunity for a full-time Regulatory Coordinator.
-This position will provide regulatory support to the Breast Cancer Research Program.
-At any given time, there will be approximately 40 active clinical research trials and anywhere from 15 to 20 trials in the process of being activated.
-This position will oversee all aspects of submission and continuous reporting to the relevant regulatory agencies, including the Institutional Review Board, the Food and Drug Administration, the Institutional Biosafety Committee, the institutional Radiation Safety Committee, and the pharmaceutical sponsor, funding foundation, or governmental agency.
-In addition, this position will have knowledge of and represent these research programs in all regulatory affairs requirements mandated by the three Cancer Consortium partner institutions: the Seattle Cancer Care Alliance, Fred Hutchinson Cancer Research Center, and the University of Washington, in addition to the governmental regulatory requirements.
+This position is one of three who will provide regulatory support to the UW Hematologic Malignancies Research Program.
+At any given time, there will be up to 60 active clinical research trials/research projects and up to 15 trials in the process of being activated.
+This position will oversee all aspects of submission and continuous reporting to the relevant regulatory agencies, including the Institutional Review Board, the Food and Drug Administration (FDA), the Institutional Biosafety Committee, the institutional Radiation Safety Committee and the pharmaceutical sponsor, funding foundation or governmental agency.
+In addition, this position will have knowledge of and represent these research programs in all regulatory affair requirements mandated by the three Cancer Consortium partner institutions: the University of Washington (UW), Seattle Cancer Care Alliance (SCCA), and Fred Hutchinson Cancer Research Center (FHCRC), in addition to the governmental regulatory requirements.
+This position will oversee the regulatory management.

-This position is required to use some independent judgment and should have knowledge of the academic clinical trial healthcare regulatory operations to effectively facilitate the work flow and promote a collaborative work environment.
-The position will maintain dynamic communication with the study investigators, research staff, numerous University, SCCA, and FHCRC departments, federal agencies, and industry partners.
+This position is required to use independent judgment, leadership and expert knowledge of the academic clinical trial healthcare regulatory operations to effectively facilitate the work flow and promote a collaborative work environment.
+The position will maintain dynamic communication with the study investigators, research staff, numerous UW, SCCA, and FHCRC departments, federal agencies and industry partners.

-This position will work with minimal supervision performing work assignments and will work closely with the Regulatory and Clinical Trial Implementation Manager, Research Manager, Study Coordinators, Research/Regulatory Assistants and Fiscal staff.
-This position will need to understand the research protocols and translate research needs into appropriate regulatory requirements.
-It will integrate information from multiple sources and use specialized regulatory knowledge of the governing clinical research policies, to ensure all clinical trials are compliant with applicable federal and institutional regulations.
+This position will work independently under administrative direction and will be an expert resource for faculty and research staff on clinical research regulatory policies, procedures, and processes.
+This position will need to understand research protocols and translate research needs into appropriate regulatory requirements.
+The regulatory coordinator will integrate information from multiple sources and use specialized regulatory knowledge of the governing clinical research policies to ensure all clinical trials are compliant with applicable federal and institutional regulations.

-This position requires some independent decision making in all aspects of the research study start up process as well as ongoing regulatory study maintenance.
-This position will be responsible for expeditious coordination of the regulatory submissions in the study start-up phase and already open studies to meet sponsor and institutional timelines, which is a key metric by which the sponsor assesses the site.
-This position is required to coordinate efforts across the Alliance partners including UWMC, FHCRC, and SCCA departments and staff.
+This position will be responsible for expeditious coordination of the regulatory submissions in the study start-up phase to meet sponsor and institutional timelines, which is a key metric by which the sponsor assess the site.
+This position is required to coordinate efforts across the alliance partners including UW, SCCA, and FHCRC departments and staff.

 Knowledge, Skills and Abilities:

-Knowledge of Food and Drug Administration, International Conference on Harmonization (ICH), Code of Federal Regulations (CFR), and Good Clinical Practice (GCP) policies and guidelines as they relate to conduction of human clinical trials.
+Expert knowledge of FDA, International Conference on Harmonization, Code of Federal Regulations, and Good Clinical Practice policies and guidelines as they relate to conduction of human clinical trials.

-Knowledge of regulatory and administrative requirements of clinical research and translational research projects.
+Expert knowledge of regulatory and administrative requirements of clinical research and transnational research projects.

 Understanding of theoretical objectives of clinical research projects.